MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Utility/Out-String.md

 > If you omit the **Stream** parameter, the command displays all the aliases because `Select-String`
 > finds the text **gcm** in the single string that `Out-String` returns.

-### Example 3: Use the Width parameter to prevent truncation.
+### Example 3: Use the Width parameter to prevent truncation

 While most output from `Out-String` is wrapped to the next line, there are scenarios where the output is truncated by the formatting system before being passed to `Out-String`.
 You can avoid